 Factors to be considered for buying Zero Depreciation Policy

 The below-mentioned factors are as follows –

-- It is given by the insurance company only for a brand new vehicle.
+- The insurance company gives it only for a brand new vehicle.
 It is because the owner will be more careful while driving a brand new vehicle than an old one.
 A brand new vehicle will always have the written-down value equal to the market value.
-This is because no depreciation has occurred yet.
-If there would have been depreciation then the written-down value would have been lesser than market value.
+It is because no depreciation has occurred yet.
+If there would have been depreciation, then the written-down value would have been lesser than the market value.
 It makes a safe bet for the insurance company to bet on a brand new vehicle rather than old vehicles.

-- As the whole vehicle is insured by the insurance company, so it becomes a habit for the owners to always raise a claim even with a single scratch.
+- As the insurance company insures the whole vehicle, so it becomes a habit for the owners to always raise a claim even with a single scratch.
 So to avoid this, the number of claims is restricted to a certain quantity per year.
-So now the owners will be more careful with the claims and will act responsibly.
+So now, the owners will be more careful with the claims and will act responsibly.